-- device A NetDevice object - commands (Optional) A list of commands to execute on the device.
+- device (NetDevice) NetDevice object - commands (list) (Optional) A list of commands to execute on the device.
 If not specified in they will be inherited from commands passed to the class constructor. - extra (Optional) A dictionary of extra data to send to the generate method for the device.